Differences Between Cloud Computing vs Fog Computing

 |Data Integration||Multiple data sources can be integrated.||Multiple Data sources and devices can be integrated.|

-The main benefits those can be obtained are from Fog computing compared to the cloud computing.
-Fog computing has low latency and provides high response rate and has become most recommended compared to cloud computing.
+The main benefits that can be obtained are from Fog computing compared to cloud computing.
+Fog computing has low latency and provides a high response rate and has become most recommended compared to cloud computing.
 It supports the Internet of Things as well as compared to Cloud Computing.

 In terms of large users and widely distributed networks, Fog computing is preferred and recommended to get more efficiency and high productivity.

 This has been a guide to Cloud Computing vs Fog Computing.
 Here we have discussed Cloud Computing vs Fog Computing head to head comparison, key differences along with infographics and comparison table.
 You may also look at the following articles to learn more –

 - Azure Paas vs Iaas Best Thing To Learn